 N’Oatmeal Cookies – Gluten-Free, Dairy-Free

-So this week’s recipe might seem a bit out of place in the season of over-the-top baking.
+Oatmeal Raisin Cookies are not my idea of a good time, but these cookies are different.
 You’ll just have to trust me on this one.
-Oatmeal Raisin Cookies are not my idea of a good time, but these cookies are different.
 Don’t let their healthy appearance fool you.
 They are crazy addictive, and somehow you feel almost virtuous eating them.
-Sweetened with maple syrup and loaded with good stuff, N’oatmeal Cookies are the Paleo answer to the Oatmeal Raisin Cookie dilemna.
+Sweetened with maple syrup and loaded with good stuff, N’oatmeal Cookies are the Paleo answer to the Oatmeal Raisin Cookie dilemma.

-Fill a plate and bring them to your next holiday party (or… Crossfit workout?).
+Fill a plate and bring them to your next party or barbecue (or… Crossfit workout?).
 They may not scream HOLIDAY CHEER, but I guarantee you there will be some gluten-free, dairy-free folks happy to know you.

 recipe from Primal Palate